byronka/memoria_project/README.md

 ------------

 - docs: documentation for the project
-- cloud_operations: documents and scripts for deployment to the cloud
 - .git: necessary files for Git.
 - sample_db: a test database
 - scripts: scripts that are run during compilation / analyzing / preparation for deployment